Night Sky 45 is the astronomy club of Salem Oregon.

 Join us 5/2/2018 as our own Richard Berry presents: Broken Starlight – Adventures With A Spectroscope Our Speaker: Richard Berry Spectroscopy has told humanity more about the true nature of stars and planets than all other tools of the astronomer combined.
 Our speaker this month, Richard Berry, tells a few tales about Astro–Spectroscopy what we learn by …

 Don’t miss our annual equipment night.
 This is a great opportunity to ask questions about that telescope you’ve always wanted to learn about; or, possibly obtain new The Night Sky 45 Astronomy Club Annual Equipment Night will be held on April 4th.
 Have questions about a telescope you have?
 Bring it!
 Looking to obtain new gear?
-Come get it! …
+Come and get it! …

 Night Sky 45, a.k.a NS45, met for the first time in April 1999.
 Our name is derived from our favorite topic, the night sky, and our latitude on the planet, the 45th parallel (latitude).